scheckmedia/MMM-GoogleMapsTraffic/README.md

 The easiest way to obtain latitude and longitude coordinates is via [Google Maps](https://maps.google.com).
 Type an address, location, or center the map where you'd like it centered.
 The coordinates will appear in the address bar as seen below.

 ![Alt text](/img/coordinates.png "Google Maps coordinates.")

+## Styles
+To add custom styles use the [mapstyle app](https://mapstyle.withgoogle.com/).
+If you are finish with your configuration just copy the json, create a new file `themes/stylename.json` and paste the copied json content in this file.
+After this you are able to set the `themes` value to `stylename` to apply your style to the map.